 Course offered in cooperation with the Virginia Tech Department of Food Science and Technology and the

 West Virginia Department of Agriculture.
 The purpose of this class is help participants/manufacturers meet the Food Safety Modernization Act and the Food Allergen and Labeling Requirement and Public Health Security and Bio-Terrorism Preparedness and Response Act of 2002, pertaining to record keeping, coding, records, and recall establishment procedures.
 Participants will learn how to meet regulations pertaining to labeling, container coding, maintenance of records, and will develop establishment recall procedures.
 A certificate of completion will be awarded to successful participants at the conclusion of the course.
-For further information contact Teresa Halloran at email@example.com
+For further information contact the Business Development Division at 304-558-2210..

 .
-For information concerning a GAP audit, see the Fruit and Vegetable Section or contact Marketing and Development at 304-558-2210.
+For information concerning a GAP audit, see the Fruit and Vegetable Section or contact the Business Development Division at 304-558-2210.

 HACCP Training Certification